 The boarding platform of your boat is a convenient feature to enhance the water sports experience.
 There are serious safety concerns regarding the use of the platform.
 Correct Craft, Inc. has placed warning labels at the driver's position, on the deck at the rear of the occupant area and on the transom.
 Refer to Section 1, Safety, for more information.

-To remove the boarding platform, pull the two pins located in the mounting brackets and lift the platform vertically.
+To remove the boarding platform, pull the pins (A) located in the mounting brackets, under the platform, and lift the platform vertically.